mmuratarat/mmuratarat.github.io/_pages/faq.md

 [Numerical Optimization](#numerical-optimization)

 [Probability](#probability)
+1. What is a random experiment?
+2. What is a sample space?
+3. What is an empty set?
+4. What is an event?
+5. What are the operations on a set?
+6. What is a probability?

 1. [What is a random variable?](#what-is-a-random-variable)
 2. Compare “Frequentist probability” vs. “Bayesian probability”?
 3. What is a probability distribution?